Please note: this page provides information about legacy products (which may no longer exist), and is only here for reference.

 From 1998 to 2006 Drastic Technologies produced the VVW series of Digital Disk Recorders.
 The 5000 (standard definition) and 7000 (high definition) were the most popular.
 These are the brochures for those DDRs.

-For more than two decades, Drasticâ„¢ has been developing cutting edge digital video solutions for television, post production and sports broadcasting, from real time web delivery to 8K broadcast.
+For more than three decades, Drasticâ„¢ has been developing cutting edge digital video solutions for television, post production and sports broadcasting, from real time web delivery to 8K broadcast.

 We offer standalone software for the end user or enterprise, integrated solutions for automated workflows, and OEM tools for custom applications or branded devices.